3omar5889/symfony-docs/mercure.rst

 Pushing Data to Clients Using the Mercure Protocol
 ==================================================

-Being able to broadcast data in real-time from servers to clients is a requirement for many modern web and mobile applications.
+Being able to Broadcast data in real-time from servers to clients is a requirement for many modern web and mobile applications.

 Creating a UI reacting in live to changes made by other users